localstack/docs/content/en/get-started/_index.md

 - To facilitate interoperability, configuration variables can be prefixed with `LOCALSTACK_` in docker.
 For instance, setting `LOCALSTACK_SERVICES=s3` is equivalent to `SERVICES=s3`.
 {{< /alert >}}

+Please note that there's a few pitfalls when configuring your stack manually via docker-compose (e.g., required container name, Docker network, volume mounts, environment variables, etc.).
+We recommend using the LocalStack CLI to validate your configuration, which will print warning messages in case it detects any (potential) misconfigurations:

+{{< command >}}
+$ localstack config validate
+...
+{{< / command >}}

 ### Helm
 If you want to deploy LocalStack in your [Kubernetes](https://kubernetes.io) cluster, you can use [Helm](https://helm.sh).